Water & Sewer

 The goal of the Water & Sewer Department is to exceed customer expectations and meet all the State and Federal Environmental Protection Agency (EPA) regulations regarding drinking water, maintaining adequate fire flows and insure our residents the distribution system and water quality are all of the highest possible level using the latest technology.

-The Water & Sewer Department is responsible for water distribution and repairs from the pump stations to the water meters.
+The Water & Sewer Department is responsible for the maintenance and operation of all sewer and water systems owned or operated by the City or located within the boundaries of the City and related matters.
 We provide service thru 76.5 miles of interconnected water mains.
 The department maintains and utilizes 3 pumping stations, 2 elevated water tanks and 3 ground storage tanks.
 Crews are on call 24/7 to respond to water emergencies.
 Calls to the main number (708-361-1806) are answered 24 hours a day.

 The sanitary sewer collection system is maintained by the Water & Sewer Department crews.
 There is a total of 61.2 miles of the sanitary sewer collection system which is supplemented by nine (9) pumping stations.
 The city transfers the sewerage over to the Metropolitan Water Reclamation District (MWRD) for treatment.

 Homeowners and business owners are responsible for their sanitary service line from the home/building to the point of connection of the city’s main line.